How to Get a Real Estate License in Texas

 Choosing a School

 Luckily for us, TREC publishes the exam pass rates for online schools, so you can see which ones are the best.
-At the time of this writing, these are the top four online schools that have over 1,000 exam attempts along with their pass rates for the Sales Agent License.
+At the time of this writing, these are the 5 biggest real estate schools in Texas.

 3. Pass the State Exam